adamws/kicad-kbplacer/README.md

 - See created `keyautoplace.log` file (in PCB directory)

 ## Known bugs and limitations
 - Key rotation support is not reliable.
-Might be related to issue in kle-serial (see [this](https://github.com/ijprest/kle-serial/pull/1)
+Might be related to issue in kle-serial (see [this](https://github.com/ijprest/kle-serial/pull/1))
 - Tested only with SOD-323F diodes.
 Predefined diode location might not be suitable for larger footprints and custom location is not supported without code modification
+- Tested only with KiCad version 5.1.5